 I am certainly not trying to defend these bombers.
 I am saying that background checks for everybody already shows promise on those rare occasions when given a chance to work.
 And I’m saying that everyone already does get background checks that they are not aware.
 Granted, I’m talking about an explicit ongoing background check with complete transparency and full accountability.
 The government would at last get to stop pretending they do not invade the privacy of citizens inappropriately.

 The development and recurring revenue potential for universal background checks alone may be among the most impactful governmental concessionaire’s opportunities of all time!
 Not that I advocate for a Big Brother state.
 I just think we ought to use the data already being collected and aggregated – and so therefore already mandated in accordance with CALEA to be available for the pleasure and [mis]use of law enforcement to also benefit those the data is about.
 Who better than those already playing by CALEA rules to lead the push?
 I want essentially for the access and knowledge already expended by the agencies and the corporations they do business with about my background to be extended also to me and to allow me to extend it to others I have determined have a bona fide reason to peer into my background And of course, I want to know who looks at my background.
-I believe that the right way to ‘enforce’ background checks is through trans-personal counseling.
+I believe that the right way to ‘enforce’ background checks is primarily through trans-personal counseling not janitorial police work.
 If it all happens before a crime is committed, why even involve the police?
 For that matter why pretend that counseling a person to help them avoid trouble is equivalent in any way to criminal enforcement actions.

 Maybe all we have to do is turn caring about others into a guaranteed revenue stream and capitalism will magically protect us from homegrown terrorism?
 I admit though, there is $omething about that idea that does not fill me with hope but I cant quite lay my hands on enough of it…